linuxserver/docker-mods/README.md

 This mod downloads the `GeoLite2-City.mmdb` database under `/config/geoip2db`, the database is updated weekly.

-**This mod should not be enabled together with the swag-dbip mod.**
+**This mod should not be enabled together with swag-dbip or swag-ipinfo mods.**

 Follow these steps to enable the maxmind mod: